sanjorgek/sanpassport/README.md

   [![NPM Downloads][downloads-image]][downloads-url]

 ## Settings
-First
+In your proyect
 ~~~bash
 $ npm install sanpassport
 ~~~
-Then you need a valid user model/schema with constructor, findById and findOne functions, also every object need comparePassword and create.
+Then you need a valid user model/schema with hisconstructor, findById and findOne functions, also every object need comparePassword and create functions.

 One example with mongoose:
 ~~~js
 var mongoose = require('mongoose');
 var Schema = mongoose.Schema;